hichamov/cka-notes/README.md

 To restore the cluster from this backup, stop the kube-apiserver service, then, run the following command

 ```
-ETCDCTL_API=3 etcdctl snapshot restore snapshot.db --data-dir /var/lib/etcd-from-backup
+ETCDCTL_API=3 etcdctl  --data-dir /var/lib/etcd-from-backup \
+snapshot restore /opt/snapshot-pre-boot.db
 ```

-& then, edit etcd config file, to use the new data directory, and make sure you set the new directory at data dir and volume parameters, then reload the etcd service & kube-apiserver
+& then, edit etcd config file,at the volume level, to use the new data directory, and make sure you set the new directory at data dir and volume parameters, then reload the etcd service & kube-apiserver

 Each way of these two are used in separate environments, for managed services, it's recommended to backup the manifests